Aadity31/Hostel-Management/README.md

 If you wish to contribute to the project, feel free to submit a pull request with your suggestions or improvements.

 ## License
 Distributed under the MIT License.
-See `LICENSE` for more information
+See `LICENSE` for more information.